PHOTOX/qdyn/README.md

 ## Plotting
 A series of python scripts is prepared for plotting the data.

+## Notes
+Hydrogen atom test is not working well, probably too much stretch for the code.
+Spherical harmonic oscilator works so there should be no problem with spherical harmonics.

 ## TODO
 Imaginary-time propagation and real-time propagation in 1D are finished and tested.
-Extension to multiple states is currently under progress.
+Extension of RT to multiple states is currently under progress.
-1) Diagonalization of the H_el for nstates>1
+*1) Diagonalization of the H_el for nstates>1
 2) On the fly diag when field is used
 3) Add rotation matrix for propagation expH1
 4) Add autocorrelation function to the analyze scripts
 5) Add imaginary absorption potential
-6) convert diabatic to adiabatic populations
-*7) Output RT energies simulatneously

 ## small TODO list
-1) adpat analyze programs to changes in dynamics
+*1) adpat analyze programs to changes in dynamics
 2) change input in README.md
-3) hydrogen atom test is not working well
+3) convert diabatic to adiabatic populations
-*4) initial state selection in the input
+4) initial state selection in the input for loading wave function